 The acquisition is also part of a strategic partnership between Tink and OpenWrks, where OpenWrks will power its suite of applications through Tink’s platform connectivity.
 The partnership will enable OpenWrks to accelerate the growth of its affordability and data services business internationally, and make its MyBudget and data services available to core European markets early in 2021 in response to growing demand.

 Rafa Plantier, UK & Ireland country manager, Tink, said: “We are devotees of pioneers.
 OpenWrks was the first platform to be licensed in the UK, and is arguably the most complete in coverage as it handles more than a third of the country's account aggregation volume.
 The UK is a key market for us and we have grown both our customer base and workforce significantly here since we opened our London office in 2019.
-The UK is where we see national and global champions of their segments, such as our partners NatWest and PayPal, that put open banking at the centre of their digital strategies.”
+The UK is where we see national and global champions of their segments, such as our partner PayPal, putting open banking at the centre of their digital strategies.”

 Steve Bradford, co-founder and CCO, OpenWrks, continued: “Our strategy at OpenWrks is to focus all our energy on delivering market-leading consumer applications and data services built on open banking infrastructure.
 With this in mind, we have been evaluating open banking providers over the past 12 months and we believe that Tink's platform presents the best opportunity for us to achieve our three year mission of helping ten million people in the UK and globally understand what they can afford to save, invest, borrow and repay.”